Rahim Thorpe

-Rahim Thorpe is a Canadian soccer player who plays as a forward.
+Rahim Thorpe (born August 22, 1997) is a Canadian soccer player who plays as a forward.

 Early life

 He played youth soccer with Brampton YSC and the Toronto Lynx.

 College career

 He played college soccer with the Sheridan Bruins.
 In 2018, he scored back-to-back playoff hat-tricks.
 Sheridan ultimately lost to Humber College in the finals, but Thorpe was named a tournament all-star.

 Club career

 In 2015, he played with Toronto FC III in the Premier Development League.
 In March 2015, he signed an academy player agreement with Toronto FC II.
 He made his debut for Toronto FC II on March 15 against FC Montréal.

 In 2016, he played with Oakville Blue Devils FC in League1 Ontario, making seven appearances.
 He made a single appearance the following season.

 In 2018, he joined North Mississauga SC, making six appearances.
 He scored his first goal on May 5 against ProStars FC.
 In 2019, he scored 4 goals in seven league appearances, also appearing in one playoff match.
 He scored a hat trick on July 14, 2019, in a 9–0 victory over Toronto Skillz FC.

 In 2023, he played with Simcoe County Rovers in League1 Ontario.